How do I change my investment options?

 In some circumstances, transferring your cover to NGS Super could mean that you may be unable to claim for particular conditions covered by your present insurer.
 This is because:

-- you have a new duty of disclosure when applying to transfer your insurance.
-If you do not meet your new duty of disclosure, it may result in your cover or a claim being at risk.
+- you have a new duty of disclosure when applying to transfer your insurance and if you do not meet it, your cover may not be accepted or your future claim may be at risk of not being paid.

 If you are concerned about this, you may wish to seek professional advice.